josephcheok/LIRI-Bot/README.md

 <img src="gif/Spotify-This.gif"/>

+### 3. For Movies:

-3. `node liri.js movie-this '<movie name here>'`
+- `node liri.js movie-this '<movie name here>'`

   - This will output the following information to your terminal/bash window:

     ```
       * Title of the movie.
       * Year the movie came out.
       * IMDB Rating of the movie.
       * Rotten Tomatoes Rating of the movie.
       * Country where the movie was produced.
       * Language of the movie.
       * Plot of the movie.
       * Actors in the movie.
     ```

   - If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

 <img src="gif/Movie-This.gif"/>

+### 4. Instructions From Text File:

-4. `node liri.js do-what-it-says`
+- `node liri.js do-what-it-says`

   - LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

     - Example: It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.

     - Edit the text in random.txt to test out the feature for movie-this and concert-this.

 <img src="gif/Text-This.gif"/>